pingcap/docs/tidb-cloud/tidb-cloud-encrypt-cmek.md

 - Currently, TiDB Cloud only supports using AWS KMS to provide CMEK.
 - To use CMEK, you need to enable CMEK when creating a project and complete CMEK-related configurations before creating a cluster.
 You cannot enable CMEK for existing projects.
 - Currently, in CMEK-enabled projects, you can only create [Dedicated Tier](/tidb-cloud/select-cluster-tier.md#dedicated-tier) clusters hosted on AWS.
 Dedicated Tier clusters hosted on GCP and [Serverless Tier](/tidb-cloud/select-cluster-tier.md#serverless-tier-beta) clusters are not supported.
-- Currently, for a particular project, CMEK can only be configured for one AWS region.
-Once configured, you cannot create clusters in other regions in the same project.
+- Currently, for a specific project, you can only enable CMEK for one AWS region.
+Once you have configured it, you cannot create clusters in other regions within the same project.

 ## Enable CMEK